bensutherland/simple_pop_stats/README.md

 ...or you can build a new tree using bootstrap with the filtered genind file:
 `make_tree(bootstrap = TRUE, boot_obj = obj_pop_filt, nboots = 10000, dist_metric = "edwards.dist", separated = TRUE)`

+NOTE: Above bootsrapping did not work after upgrading Ape from 5.3 to 5.4.
+Unsure at this point why, TBD.

 ## 08. Run multidimensional scaling techniques
 Conduct PCA using: